RumbleDB/hep-iris-benchmark-jsoniq/README.md

 ./test_queries.py -v
 ```

 This will currently fail as we do not have a reference result for the full data set yet.
-Use `-N 150` or `-N 1000` to test with 150 or 1000 events, respectively.
+Use `-N 1000` to test with 1000 events, respectively.

 Run the following command to see more options